NicholasSynovic/nicholassynovic.github.io/content/summaries/efficient-computer-vision-for-embedded-systems.md

 mission.
 The technical community, *Technical Community on Pattern Analysis and Machine Intelligence* \[2\], exists to promote the development of research and solutions to problems surrounding and involving CV.
-Furthermore, the *Computer Vision and Pattern Recognition* (CVPR) confrence \[3\] is currently IEEE's most influential confrence as ranked by *Guide2Research* \[4\].
+Furthermore, the *Computer Vision and Pattern Recognition* (CVPR) conference \[3\] is currently IEEE's most influential conference as ranked by *Guide2Research* \[4\].

 ### LPCVC Research

 > *Why is research in LPCV important?*

-As AI on the edge becomes more ubiquotous and desired by consumers, academic research my provide industry with potential solutions to implement on the edge.
+As AI on the edge becomes more ubiquitous and desired by consumers, academic research my provide industry with potential solutions to implement on the edge.
 Furthermore, there exists a hardware challenge alongside the software challenge of deploying LPCV solutions on edge.
-Thus hardware focussed research must occur to assist in LPCV optimizations.
+Thus hardware focused research must occur to assist in LPCV optimizations.
 Hardware devices such as GPUs, CPUs, and Neural Processing Units (NPUs) need to be designed and optimized (w.r.t hardware and software) to support CV applications on the edge.
 Therefore, LPCV research